jimmywan/ercot_generation_stats/README.md

 All of the charts below are base upon publicly available data downloaded from ERCOT: https://www.ercot.com/gridinfo/generation/

-Opinionated fuel categorizations can be found in the notebook source code.
+ERCOT does not separate sources into base vs peaker plants, so I just picked something.
+Opinionated fuel mappings can be found in notebook source.